Hosting? DNS? cPanel? Registrar?

 WordPress details – gives you the ability to log into the back end of your website (if its built on WordPress).
 Its like being able to get behind the counter at your shop.
 Userful if you’re an employee – but only part of the story if you are the owner!

 SSL – Secure Socket Layer – is the green lock or similar that shows up on your browser, near the url of a website.
 This shows everyone that the website is encrypted.
-When we view the website in our browser the website sends encrypted the website files.
+When we view the website in our browser the website sends encrypted files.
 This is much more secure and protects from injection of malicious code by hackers and others.
-Google down-ranks sites that do not have SSL.
+Sites that do not have SSL are not ranked highly by Google.

-It is highly recommended that you have both hard copy (printed on paper) and soft copy of all your details.
-Some of them may still be in emails that were sent to you when you originally bought your domain name or hosting service.
-If it is in the hands of your developer, please do ask for the details and store them as they are your property.
+It is highly recommended that you have both hard copy (printed on paper) and soft copy of all your account details, such as your registrar (domain names) and server (hosting account and cPanel).
+Some of these details (site addresses, usernames and passwords) may still be in emails that were sent to you when you originally acquired your domain name or hosting service.
+Do find them and make a backup record as a matter of priority.
+If the account details are in the hands of your developer, please ask them to give it to you, as the accounts are your property!